Yandex Cloud

 • Yandex Tracker: data export and visualization

-• Retail chain's dashboard based on a ClickHouse® DB
+• Retail chain's dashboard based on a ClickHouse® database

-• Analyzing sales and locations of pizzerias based on data from the ClickHouse® database and Marketplace
+• Analyzing sales and locations of pizzerias based on data from a ClickHouse® database and Marketplace

 • Geocoding with the Yandex Maps API for data visualization in DataLens